amehlhase316/memoranda/ProjectKickoffChecklist.md

 - [ ] Did you understand the kickoff document

+- [ ] Did you make your three changes to the Memoranda software

 - [ ] Did you read the DeliverableX.md document and understand it (if you do not understand ask your team or me)

 - [ ] Did you read the QualityPolicy.md doument and understand it (if you do not understand ask your team or me)